robenkleene/prism/manual/src/full---help-output.md

         --show-syntax-themes
             Show example diff for available syntax-highlighting themes.

             If diff output is supplied on standard input then this will be used for the demo.
-For example: `git show | delta --show-syntax-themes`.
+For example: `git show | prism --show-syntax-themes`.

         --show-themes
-            Show example diff for available delta themes.
+            Show example diff for available prism themes.

-            A delta theme is a delta named feature (see --features) that sets either `light` or `dark`.
-See https://github.com/dandavison/delta#custom-color-themes.
+            A prism theme is a prism named feature (see --features) that sets either `light` or `dark`.
+See https://github.com/dandavison/prism#custom-color-themes.
 If diff output is supplied on standard input then this will be used for the demo.
-For example: `git show | delta --show-themes`.
-By default shows dark or light themes only, according to whether delta is in dark or light mode (as set by the user or inferred from BAT_THEME).
+For example: `git show | prism --show-themes`.
+By default shows dark or light themes only, according to whether prism is in dark or light mode (as set by the user or inferred from BAT_THEME).
 To control the themes shown, use --dark or --light, or both, on the command line together with this option.

     -s, --side-by-side
             Display diffs in side-by-side layout